ShadyTidus/ShadyCogs/README.md

-# MyRedCogs - Red-Bot Discord Cogs Collection
+# ShadyCogs - Red-Bot Discord Cogs Collection

-A collection of Red-Bot cogs for Discord community management, created for the Parents That Game (PA) community but now configurable for any Discord server.
+A collection of Red-Bot cogs for Discord community management, created for the Parental Advisory (PA) Discord community - "Parents That Game" - but now configurable for any Discord server.

 ## Cogs Included